Uncovering customer segments

 The Kano method was created to assess how customers perceive the value of a product's features.
 It's therefore only natural that a Kano study surfaces the differences between customers in value perception.
 In other words, a Kano study can help you find segments in your customer base.

-Tension between a feature's categories signals segments in the customers who responded to your survey can be segmented.
+Tension between a feature's categories is a sign that customers who responded to your survey can be segmented.

 I once researched the roadmap for an administrative software tool.
-One particular feature had a 50/50 split between Indifferent and Must-Be.
-The other features were less split, but there was tension between the categories.
+One particular feature had a 50/50 split between Indifferent and Natural.
+The other features' categories were less split, but there was tension between them.

-I re-ran the analysis for the people who were in the Indifferent camp and for the people in the Must-Be camp for that one 50/50-split feature.
-It turned out that the answers per camp for each feature were very similar, meaning I had found two segments that perceived the product's features differently.
+I re-ran the analysis for the people who were in the Indifferent camp and for the people in the Natural camp for that one 50/50-split feature.
+It turned out that the categories for each feature for each feature were very similar for each camp, meaning I had found two segments that perceived the product's features differently.

 The Kano method can help you find the segmentation criteria that matter to your product.
-Typical segmentation criteria, like demographics, often don't correspond with segmentation based on perception of value.
-It's dangerous to base product decisions on unfounded segmentation criteria.
+Typical segmentation criteria, like demographics, are less valuable than segmentation based on perception of value.

 Experienced and novice users